luigi055/Webpack-tutorial/README.md

 notice that the generated index.html in public already are liked to style.css and bundle.js.
 Neat!

-_WE DON'T NEED PUBLIC FOLDER ANYMORE, LET'S REMOVE IT_
+_WE DON'T NEED THE PUBLIC FOLDER ANYMORE, LET'S REMOVE IT_

 # v1.6.1 Plugins autodetect multiple html files (git checkout v1.6.1-plugins-autodetect-multiple-html)